david-mears/frybot/README.md

 To add more synonyms for 'say' or more adverbs:

-1) append to say_synonyms.txt or adverbs.txt.
+1) append to verbs.txt or adverbs.txt.
 2) run `ruby remove_duplicate_lines.rb`

 twitter.rb posts to Twitter.